townegr/bullet-board/AGENDA.md

 # AGENDA

 ## Development TODO Checklist

 - use [UniformNotifier](https://github.com/flyerhzm/uniform_notifier) for Slack integration to notify developers when their pull requests contribute to new instances of N+1 queries
   - send Slack notification to designated public channel with @<user-name> identifier to notify user
 - turn on for QA/UAT boxes
   - integrate with DevOps tool to pull down reports of N+1 statistics
+- TODO: I/O ramifications for turning of sync mode [File#sync] and only write when file is closed
+  - supposedly faster and I only want to capture eager-loading queries per request
+  - this is happening in Bullet.rb [bullet_logger=]